 Realme X2 vs Poco X2: Display

-The Realme X2 has an AMOLED panel with a water drop launch.
+The Realme X2 has an AMOLED panel with a water-drop-style notch.
 This is a gorgeous screen which comes with inky black, infinite contrast along with vibrant colors, but the refresh rate of this display is standard 60 Hertz.

 On the other hand, the Poco X2, has double refresh rate, it has 120 Hertz refresh rate.
 Though it is IPS LCD, it’s still a pretty vibrant display.
-Poco X2 has got a couple of punch holes at the top with the pixels in between blacked out to give a S10+ kind of long cutout vibe.
+Poco X2 has got two hole-punch cutouts at the top with the pixels in between blacked out to give a Galaxy S10+ kind of long cutout vibe.

 So, both of the X2’s have their own pros and cons but you can find your type of X2 by reading these points.

-If you’re someone who watches videos more, if you consume more media, then the AMOLED might be something you’d appreciate.
+- If you’re someone who consume more media, then the AMOLED display might be something you’d appreciate.

-But if you’re more into gaming, the fluid smoothness, the faster refresh of the Poco X2 would be ideal for you.
+- But if you’re more into gaming, then, the fluid smoothness and the faster refresh of the Poco X2 would be ideal for you.

-Both phones come in support for microSD expansion but it’s only the Realme X2 that has a dedicated card slot.
+Both phones come with support for microSD expansion but it’s only the Realme X2 that has a dedicated card slot.

 Now you’d expect with same hardware, the performance on both phones would also be similar.